webtorrent/webtorrent/README.md

 ### Ways to help

 - **Donations.** I fight for the users.
-JavaScript and WebRTC are my sword and shield.
-I'm currently working on WebTorrent almost every night in my spare time.
-Please support me if you believe in the vision.
+JavaScript is my sword and shield.
+I'm working on WebTorrent almost every night so please support me if you believe in the vision.
 Send bitcoin to *1B6aystcqu8fd6ejzpmMFMPRqH9b86iiwh* or [donate via Coinbase](https://coinbase.com/checkouts/7c683397e33166651dedfebee6fb0f96).
 - **Send pull requests.** Take a look at the [open issues](https://github.com/feross/webtorrent/issues?state=open) and see if there's something you can help with.
-Ideas and suggestions are welcome too.

-## Planned Features
+### Planned Features

 - **BitTorrent in your browser!**
 - **No plugins** (uses WebRTC Data Channels for peer-to-peer data)